xoheveras/NAT.PY/Model/Editor/README.md

 </div>

 > ### Perhaps interesting
-> This editor is based on regular expressions and chocolate chip cookies.
+> This editor is based on regular expressions and chocolate chip cookies 🍪
 <br>
 You can try something like this too.
 An example of our implementation
 <br><br>